 Of course, much has changed in the past six years.
 Smartphones loaded with digital wallets and the advent of Fintech-powered, automated payment systems offer options and reliability that far surpass the speed and scope of ACH payments by themselves.

-Small businesses, in particular, can benefit from a payment system that saves time and helps make cash flow more predictable.
+Small businesses, in particular, benefit from a payment system that saves time and helps make cash flow more predictable.

 The information that’s typically included in remittance advice includes the name and address of the payor, the payee’s name and address, the date, the amount being paid, any invoice number and an estimate for when the funds transfer will be completed.
 A system with attachments even allows the payment to include a copy of the original bill/invoice.